rust-lang/book/second-edition/src/ch20-03-designing-the-interface.md

 stream</span>

-As we learned in Chapter 16, `thread::spawn` will create a new thread and then run the code in the closure in it.
-If you run this code and load `/sleep` and then `/` in two browser tabs, you’ll indeed see the request to `/` doesn’t have to wait for `/sleep` to finish.
-But as we mentioned, this will eventually overwhelm the system since we’re making new threads without any limit.
+As we learned in Chapter 16, `thread::spawn` will create a new thread and then run the code in the closure in the new thread.
+If you run this code and load `/sleep` in your browser, then `/` in two more browser tabs, you’ll indeed see the requests to `/` don’t have to wait for `/sleep` to finish.
+But as we mentioned, this will eventually overwhelm the system because we’re making new threads without any limit.

-### Creating a Similar Interface for `ThreadPool`
+#### Creating a Similar Interface for a Finite Number of Threads

-We want our thread pool to work in a similar, familiar way so that switching from threads to a thread pool doesn’t require large changes to the code we want to run in the pool.
+We want our thread pool to work in a similar, familiar way so that switching from threads to a thread pool doesn’t require large changes to the code using our API.
 Listing 20-12 shows the hypothetical interface for a `ThreadPool` struct we’d like to use instead of `thread::spawn`:

 <span class="filename">Filename: src/main.rs</span>